-The Australian Cancer Survivorship Centre, a Richard Pratt legacy (ACSC) supports professional development and learning opportunities for all healthcare professionals who care for cancer survivors.
+The Australian Cancer Survivorship Centre (ACSC) supports professional development and learning opportunities for all healthcare professionals who care for cancer survivors.

 Our professional development program promotes care that is evidenced-based, multidisciplinary and delivered in the appropriate setting.